Electrospun Nanofibers

 Mehdi Afshari

-Mehdi Afshari currently works as a Principal Investigator at DuPont and as an Adjunct Assistant Professor at North Carolina State University.
-He has 20 years of academic and industry experience.
-Some of his expertise include polymer processing and characterization; nanofibers (including electrospun); fibers and nanofibers processing; and polymer structure-process-property relationship.
-Mehdi Afshari has published many articles in prestigious polymer journals and book chapters and has been granted 15 US patents.
-Over the years he has been successful in introducing innovative products to meet market needs.
+Mehdi Afshari currently works as a Principal Chemical Engineer at Medtronic.
+He has more than 20 years of academic and industry experience.
+Some of his expertise include polymer process and product development, nanofibers (including electrospun), bioabsorbable polymers, fibers and nanofibers processing, and polymer structure-process-property relationship.

 Affiliations and expertise